adavarski/vagrant-ansible-hadoop-spark/README.md

 # Hadoop + Spark
- Hadoop cluster with Spark (Using vagrant + ansible)
+ Creating Hadoop cluster with Spark (Using vagrant + ansible)
- - Based on I took this repository (https://github.com/cybermaster/hadoop-spark-vagrant-ansible)
+ - Based on this outdated repository (https://github.com/cybermaster/hadoop-spark-vagrant-ansible)
- - Check Vagrantfile and inventory/vagrant-4hosts.inv and make needed changes (there are .ORIG files for 4host: 1 master, 3 workers and 1 client, I use 1 master, 1 worker and 1 client in this example )
+ - Check Vagrantfile and inventory/vagrant-4hosts.inv and make needed changes (there are .ORIG files for 4host: 1 master, 3 workers and 1 client.
+Used 1 master, 1 worker and 1 client in this example )
- - Spark job for counting words with 2 and more vowels https://github.com/adavarski/vagrant-ansible-hadoop-spark/blob/master/cluster/playbooks/files/calc.py

 # Steps to create a cluster